MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/keywordlocationresult.md

 ---
-title: KeywordLocationResult Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: KeywordLocationResult Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains the locations where users were located when they searched for the specified keyword.
 ---
-# KeywordLocationResult Data Object
+# KeywordLocationResult Data Object - Ad Insight
 Defines an object that contains the locations where users were located when they searched for the specified keyword.

 ## Syntax